Regions near Olympic host Tokyo to seek COVID-19 emergency steps - Up News Info

 Article content

-An International Olympic Committee spokesperson told a news conference the Japanese public should be reassured by steps taken by organizers, while a Tokyo 2020 spokesperson expressed pain over the rise in cases in the capital while urging stakeholders to abide by rules.

-The Tokyo surge may spell trouble for Japanese Prime Minister Yoshihide Suga, whose support ratings are at their lowest since he took office last September, ahead of a general election this year.
+The surge may also spell trouble for Japanese Prime Minister Yoshihide Suga, whose support ratings are at their lowest since he took office last September, ahead of a general election this year.

+Yasutoshi Nishimura, who is leading Japan’s COVID-19 response, told a parliamentary panel the prefectures would ask the government to declare the emergency as early as Thursday.

+Daily COVID-19 cases were expected to rise further in coming days, as testing may have been delayed during holidays last week, he added.

 Advertisement